Education Research Current About VU Amsterdam NL

 Back to the didactic tips overview page

-Last updated on 5 November 2024
+Last updated on 3 July 2025

 Good self-study assignments lead to more in-depth teaching sessions

-1: always introduce the task
+1: Always introduce the task

-2: make sure the tasks contribute concretely to the achievement of the learning objectives
+2: Make sure the tasks contribute concretely to the achievement of the learning objectives

 For students, the relevancy of the activities must be crystal clear.
 A student always wonders: 'Why should I do this task?'
 Therefore, make sure to mention how the task contributes to the achievement of the learning objectives (Want to know more about this?
 See the tip on constructive alignment).
 This can be a content-related goal, but also often a process-related goal (for example: the student can independently analyse an academic article).

-3: word the assignments actively
+3: Formulate the assignments actively

 Make sure to give a clear and realistic estimated time investment.
 For example: 'Reading and answering the questions in this chapter will take you about three hours.'
 If possible, offer the student options.
 For example, by:

-• content – the student looks for inspiring sources for the topic (like videos, newspaper articles or scientific articles);
+• Content – the student looks for inspiring sources for the topic (like videos, newspaper articles or scientific articles);

-4: give feedback and appreciate effort
+4: Give feedback and appreciate effort

 A simple way is to ask the students a number of basic questions at the start of the teaching session.
 You can do this for example with Canvas Quizzes.
 Or randomly select students and ask them to describe in a few sentences the most important things they learned from the self-study assignments.
-A more advanced version is to apply the knowledge to new and more complex problems or cases.
+A more advanced version of this is to apply the knowledge to new and more complex problems or cases.

 Digital support